Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 The best lubricant for bike pedals is one that is made specifically for use on a bicycle.
-Several companies produce grease for bikes, including Whistler Performance Lubricants, CyclingDeal, Park Tool, and Finish Line:
+Several companies produce grease for bikes.
+Our four favorite bike lubricants are from Whistler Performance Lubricants, Park Tool, Finish Line, and CyclingDeal:

-To choose between the many lubricants available, the first place to start is with your bike’s materials.
-Make sure that whichever you buy is compatible with your bicycle, of course.
+When trying to choose between the many bike pedal lubricants available, the first place to start is with your bike’s materials (aluminum, titanium, alloy, and so on).
+Make sure that the lubricant you buy is compatible with your bicycle and will not damage the material.

 You do not necessarily have to use a grease made specifically for bike pedals.
 Other types will work just as well.
 We recommend finding something that is made for moving parts, though.
 Certain types of car grease, machinery grease, and even some types of grease used by locksmiths for doors can all be safely used on bicycles.

-Once again, the most important thing is to know what materials your bike is made out of (aluminum, titanium, alloy, and so on) and make sure the grease will not damage it.
+Once again, the most important thing is to know what materials your bike is made out of and make sure the grease will not damage it.

-If you don’t want to go out and buy the lubricant for your bike pedals, you might be wondering if there are any items around your home that you could use instead.
-Let’s take a look at two of the most common: Vaseline and WD40.
+If you don’t want to go out and buy lubricant for your bike pedals, you might be wondering if there are any items around your home that you could use instead.
+Two items that people frequently ask about are Vaseline and WD-40.

-You can use Vaseline to grease bike pedals.
-If you ride professionally or do a great deal of riding on difficult terrain, it may not be the best idea.
+You can use Vaseline to grease bicycle pedals.
+But if you ride professionally or do a great deal of riding on difficult terrain, it may not be the best idea.
 It also isn’t the best product to use if your bike will be exposed to very high temperatures.
-But otherwise, it should be just fine to use Vaseline in place of traditional grease.
+But otherwise, it should be just fine to use Vaseline in place of traditional bike pedal grease.

-You should not use WD40 on bike pedals.
-WD40 has certain added chemicals and solvents that make it unsuitable for use on something like a bike pedal.
-Even though it might feel greasy, it is a degreaser.
-It is, however, a good item to have around for other bike maintenance issues, such as cleaning your chain.
+You should not use WD-40 on bike pedals.
+WD-40 has certain added chemicals and solvents that make it unsuitable for use on something like a bike pedal.
+Even though it might feel greasy, it is actually a degreaser.
+Nonetheless, it is a good item to have around for other bike maintenance issues, such as cleaning your chain.

-Undoubtedly, your bike is an investment, and one with which you don’t want to take chances.
-Once you find the right grease and the right techniques, though, it will become an easy part of your bike maintenance routine.
+Your bike is an investment.
+Don’t take chances with it by putting off necessary maintenance.
+Once you find the right grease and learn the right techniques, greasing the pedals will become an easy part of your bike maintenance routine.